 Mutual Combat and Self Defense

-Fighting in Public and Disorderly Conduct
+Fighting in Public is Disorderly Conduct

-Again though, someone acting in self defense is immune from these charges, which is another why it pays to avoid being the initial aggressor in a fight.
+Again though, someone acting in self-defense is immune from these charges, which is another why it pays to avoid being the initial aggressor in a fight.